mariocasciaro/object-path/README.md

   }
 };

-var objectPath = require("object-path").instance; // this instance will be the same in any other files you call it
+// this instance will be the same in any other files you require it, it's the preferable way of using objectPath var objectPath = require("object-path").instance;

-// var objectPath = new require('object-path').Class(); // this objectPath instance will only be available in this file
+// this objectPath instance will only be available in this file context
-// import { set, get, del } from 'object-path'; // standalone functions
+// var objectPath = new require('object-path').Class();

+// you still have access to old functions get, set, del, push, etc, as their are standalone functions
-// var ObjectPath = require('object-path'); // ObjectPath.Class, ObjectPath.instance, ObjectPath.del, etc
+// var objectPath = require('object-path');

 //get deep property
 objectPath.get(obj, "a.b");  //returns "d"